Secretary Of State Portal Api Ingestion

 tokens: float

-refill_rate: float # tokens per second
+refill_rate: float # tokens per second, calibrated per jurisdiction

 last_refill: float = field(default_factory=time.monotonic)